Jupithor/ITU/README.md

     ./gettools.sh

 You should also have some application for viewing CSV files.
-I am using Tablecruncher (https://tablecruncher.com/), but any application will do
+I am using Tablecruncher (https://tablecruncher.com/), but any application will do.

+### Regarding the use of AI during this exercise.
+  Please do: Ask about generic help, eg. "make a function that will do x", "make a find command that til sort for x"....
+  Please don't: copy-paste output/code from the terminal/evidence directly into the AI

 ## Tips and guides (To follow along in the lecture)

 ### 1 Data acquisition
-Verify that your downloads was succesful
+Verify that your downloads was successful

     md5sum 001Evidence.001

 Make sure it matches the checksum from the 001Evidence.001.txt

+    cat 001Evidence.001.txt | grep md5

 ### 2 Mount evidence
 #### 2.1 Check filesystem type